Art-Sells/Arells/Build-Notes.md

 ### Price After Purchase About**
 - Create link to Individual GitHub Technical (Learn More)

-### My Store
+### My Market
-- Connect Multiple Addresses to one Profile/Log-In (Feth connections on connection and Auto-Log-In) if connected.
+- Connect Multiple Store Addresses to one Market/Log-In (Feth connections on connection and Auto-Log-In) if connected.
 If address is already connected to store (Error Message)

 ________________________________________________________________________________________________________________________________________

-## DIGITAL ASSET STORE
+## DIGITAL ASSET MARKETPLACE

-- "Profile Name is Taken Error, and if Asset Name is taken"
+- "Market Name is Taken Error, and if Asset Name is taken"
 - NFTs = Digital Assets,
-- Connect Wallet = Connect Store,
+- Connect Wallet = Connect Marketplace,
-- Public Key = Address,
+- Public Key = Store Address,
-- Private Key = (Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks and Inbound Transfers [For Security purposes]).
+- Private Key = Store Key(Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks and Inbound Transfers [For Security purposes]).
 - Make API Key Private

 ### Sign-up